magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Insecure
 --------

-| We did not write the description to this field.
+| Insecure.
+You can see more details at the link `https://www.voip-info.org/asterisk-sip-insecure/.  <https://www.voip-info.org/asterisk-sip-insecure/.>`_.